toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2018/ultimate-uicollectionview-guide-with-ios-examples-written-in-swift/index.md

 title: Ultimate UICollectionView guide with iOS examples written in Swift
 description: Learn how to use UICollectionView, with highly reusable UIKit components and some MVVM pattern without the going nuts with index path calculations.
 publication: 2018-04-17 16:20:00
-tags: UIKit, iOS, UICollectionView
+tags:
+    - uikit
 authors:
     - tibor-bodecs
 ---

 ## Anatomy of the UICollectionView class